gregory0219998/lisk-checker/README.md

 When you redirect output to a log file in your crontab, these lines will show up. <br>
 See section Example crontab for more information.

-Be sure to run this script after:
-* You have installed lisk-snapshot
-* You have created a snapshot with lisk-snapshot